harish-idefforts/presenton/gamma-template/REGULATORY_TEMPLATE_IMPLEMENTATION.md

 16. 16_ThankYouClosingSlide.tsx

 ### 🎉 Implementation Complete
-All 16 professional training template slides have been successfully created with:
+All 16 professional training template slides have been successfully created and refined with:
 - Sequential ordering (01_ to 16_ prefixes)
 - Consistent AB4C branding and footers
 - Icon integration on all slides
 - Zod schemas for AI content generation
-- Professional color scheme throughout
+- Professional brown/beige color scheme throughout
+- Optimized layouts with no scrolling issues
+- Clean, number-free designs where appropriate
+- Enhanced text visibility and spacing

 ---